Chapter Seven: The Power Chapter

 But imagine, for a moment, a world where female, Black and brown engineers are the ones designing the computer vision training data sets and algorithms in the first place.
 A world where people like Joy Buolamwini and Gwendolyn Warren are the norm, not the exception.
-Would it have worked from the start?
+Would such a system have worked from the start?
 Not necessarily, says Buolamwini.
 "No technologist works in isolation – we rely on the libraries and datasets developed by the community over time."
 And these datasets have what she has termed "power shadows" – they reflect the structural inequality of the world they draw from.
 So when it is easiest to collect faces of powerful public figures for your benchmarking data, those datasets will contain power shadows - disproportionate male and white representation.

 Where we might say that the technology did "work" is that it accurately reflected back to Buolamwini the biases of the people in power towards Black women.
-In that sense, it faithfully reinforced the racist messages Black people receive all the time that their lives as well as their voices, bodies and representations do not matter. bell hooks referred to this phenomena as "representational harms".
+In that sense, it faithfully reinforced the racist messages Black people receive all the time that their lives as well as their voices, bodies, and representations do not matter. bell hooks referred to this phenomena as "representational harms."
 Specifically writing about data, artist Mimi Onuoha has called this phenomenon "algorithmic violence" and data ethicist Anna Lauren Hoffmann has used the term "data violence" for the way in which it participates in (and legitimates) the circulation of damaging narratives and ideas about particular groups of people.
 This is the harm that occurs with imagined objectivity – when software engineers wield data "neutrally" (in an attempt to wiggle out of having to deal with squishy things like values) they build things that support the existing status quo.
 And that status quo is ugly – it is racist, patriarchal, heteronormative and more.

 In fact, one of the structural forces that software engineers and data scientists need to contend with is that data is by and large a tool of management, wielded by those institutions in power, like the Detroit Chamber of Commerce in the 1940s, who have a vested interest in maintaining the ugly status quo because they benefit from it.
-Joseph Weizenbaum, artificial intelligence trailblazer and creator of the famous ELIZA experiment in the 1970s, looked back on the history of computing and said it like this: "What the coming of the computer did, 'just in time,' was to make it unnecessary to create social inventions, to change the system in any way.
-So in that sense, the computer has acted as fundamentally a conservative force, a force which kept power or even solidified power where is already existed."
+Joseph Weizenbaum, artificial intelligence trailblazer and creator of the famous ELIZA experiment in the 1960s, looked back on the history of computing and said it like this: "What the coming of the computer did, 'just in time,' was to make it unnecessary to create social inventions, to change the system in any way.
+So in that sense, the computer has acted as fundamentally a conservative force, a force which kept power or even solidified power where it already existed."

 The second step is to begin to understand the ways that privilege – and oppression, its counterpoint – manifest themselves in data science.
 Privilege and oppression are complicated and there are "few pure victims and oppressors," as sociologist Patricia Hill Collins notes.
 A helpful way to start to grasp these functionings is through Collins' concept of the matrix of domination.
 As we described at the outset of this book, a core distinguishing feature of contemporary feminism is its insistence on intersectionality – the idea that we must take into account not only gender but also race, class, sexuality and other aspects of identity in order to fully understand and resist how power operates to maintain an unjust status quo.
 Collins' matrix of domination describes the overall social organization of those intersecting oppressions.
-She outlines four major domains in which the matrix of domination operates: the structural domain, the disciplinary domain, the hegemonic domain and the interpersonal domain.
+She outlines four major domains in which the matrix of domination operates: the structural domain, the disciplinary domain, the hegemonic domain, and the interpersonal domain.
 "Each domain serves a particular purpose," writes Collins.

 The structural domain is that of laws and policies and schools and institutions – it organizes and codifies oppression.
 If we take the example of voting, most US states prohibited women from voting in elections until the 1910s.
 Even after the passage of the Nineteenth amendment in 1920, many state voting laws included literacy tests and other ways to specifically exclude women of color,

 Neither of these domains are possible without the hegemonic domain which deals with culture, media, and ideas.
 Discriminatory policies and practices in voting can only happen in a world that widely circulates oppressive ideas about who "counts" as a citizen.
 For example, an anti-suffrage pamphlet from the 1910s proclaimed that "You do not need a ballot to clean out your sink spout."
 This and other such memes of the era reinforced pre-existing societal notions that a woman's place is in the domestic arena, outside of public life.
-And the final part of the matrix of domination is the interpersonal domain which influences the everyday lived experience of individuals.
+And the final part of the matrix of domination is the interpersonal domain, which influences the everyday lived experience of individuals.
 For example, what would it feel like to be the butt of jokes made by males in your family as they read that pamphlet?
 How did it feel like to wait in line for twelve hours to cast your vote, knowing that the system was deliberately trying to screw you out of a voice?

 If you are a Black woman in the US, you are intimately familiar with the matrix of domination because you brush up against it in everyday encounters.
 Writes Collins, "Oppression is not simply understood in the mind—it is felt in the body in myriad ways.
 Moreover, because oppression is constantly changing, different aspects of an individual U.S. Black woman’s self-definitions intermingle and become more salient: Her gender may be more prominent when she becomes a mother, her race when she searches for housing, her social class when she applies for credit, her sexual orientation when she is walking with her lover, and her citizenship status when she applies for a job.
 In all of these contexts, her position in relation to and within intersecting oppressions shifts."
 In each of these cases, the woman is made aware of her differences and her subjugated position in relation to a dominant norm.
 This experience is an essential form of data – lived experience as primary source knowledge.

-But let's imagine for a moment you are an middle-class, straight, white male US citizen.
+But let's imagine for a moment you are a straight, white, middle-class, cisgender male U.S. citizen.
 Your body doesn't change in childbirth and breastfeeding so you don't think about workplace accommodations.
 You look for a home or apply for a credit card and people are eager for your business.
 People smile or don't look twice when you hold your girlfriend's hand in public.
 You present your social security number in jobs as a formality, but it never hinders an application from being processed or brings unwanted attention.
 The ease with which you traverse the world is invisible to you because it is quite simply the way things are and you imagine they are the same for everyone else.
 This is what it means to be blind to your own privilege – despite having the best education, the most elite among us are pathetically deficient when it comes to recognizing injustice, across all of the domains in the matrix of domination.
 They lack the lived experience – the undeniable data of lived experience – that reminds them everyday that their bodies, their sexuality, and/or their race depart from a desired norm.

 Projects that reveal those norms often focus on the absences and silences – those who are purposefully omitted or simply forgotten because of who has consolidated privilege and power.
 We’ve already introduced you to the work of artist and designer Mimi Onuoha in Chapter One.
 Her project, Missing Data Sets, if you recall, is a list she maintains of issues and events that go uncounted.
 Her missing data sets name important phenomena that you would expect institutions to collect systematic information about – topics such as police killings, hate crimes, sexual harassment, and caucasian children adopted by people of color.